By Stephen Carter

 The first question is understanding and accepting (or not) that norms are the most obvious patterns arising from cultural influences.
 Over time, some norms are translated into moral or at least social laws.
 Perhaps in time enclosed washrooms in double occupancy cells or 24-inch-wide windows will become the norm leading to some form of codification.
 This means that next gen designers continue to pursue the type of evidence that supports a more humane outcome.

 The second question is far more thought-provoking.
 If a carceral environment has been designed to encourage prosocial behavior using trauma-informed evidence but upon release, the defendant resumes criminal behavior, is there an ethical, moral, or even legal responsibility?
 By this way, this question was raised by a next gen planner.

 Perhaps this is a good way to end this musing with a question that is directed at the next generation of planners and designers.
 Those of us who have stood on the shoulders of our ancestors have facilitated a return to the belief that environment does influence behavior and now the task is to provide more tangible evidence through design that this can be sustained.
 The next gen members of the profession are eager and anxious to continue!
 “Proceed, and be bold”!

 Stephen Carter, AICP, is the executive vice president and global strategic development officer for Miami-based CGL.

-Editor’s Note: This expert piece originally appeared in the May/June 2022 issue of Correctional News.
+Editor’s Note: This article originally appeared in the November/December 2022 issue of Correctional News.